 The Cold War between the U.S. and the Soviet Union produced an inventory of grotesque and somewhat devastating weapons.
 Their attempts to put on the scarier face prompted them to come up with technologies that would make Ian Fleming’s character proud.
-We have seen it all, from armed space stations, Mach 3 jets, nuclear subs, and even man-made UFO.
-Nuclear weapons were not the only concern here, but the emergence of this apocalyptic machines of malice coming from both sides.
+We have seen it all, from armed space stations, Mach 3 jets, nuclear subs, and even man-made UFOs.
+Nuclear weapons were not the only concern here, but the emergence of these apocalyptic machines of malice coming from both sides.
 Most of the technologies developed during the Cold War have lasting impacts on modern-day weapons.
-But there are those curious inventions that were destined to stay in the confines of hangars, warehouse or any forms of storage that captured the imaginations of many.
+But there are those curious inventions that were destined to stay in the confines of hangars, warehouses, or any forms of storage that captured the imaginations of many.

 And one of them is the strange maritime vehicle that rattled the U.S. upon its discovery—the ekranoplan.